-Because of this, I’m excluding some of the more expensive options I would recommend to just keep it simple.
+Because of this, I’m excluding some of the more expensive options that I would recommend to keep it simple.

 Note: I’ve played every MIDI keyboard that I talk about in any of these articles.
 I have also spent years touring the country playing keyboards in a moderately well-known band.
-This article is meant to give you a better understanding and help make a decision.
+This article is meant to give you a better understanding and help you make a decision.

 Best MIDI Keyboards For Garageband

 Below are the best MIDI keyboards for Garageband.
 I hope you find this list helpful!